craftercms/docs/source/reference/modules/deployer.rst

     :version: 4.5.0

-It is possible to disable the whitelist to allow the execution of most expressions, in case you need to use a considerable number of the expression not included in the whitelist while keeping some basic restrictions.
+It is possible to disable the whitelist to allow the execution of most expressions, in case you need to use a considerable number of expressions not included in the whitelist while keeping some basic restrictions.

 To disable the whitelist for all targets update the ``application.yaml`` configuration file: